 CAMP TRACTION – Clean & Sober Camping

 Camp Traction hosts a drug and alcohol free group camping space, including two daily recovery meetings, at no extra cost for anyone wanting a sober camping experience.
 Whether you’re joining with friends or coming solo, you’ll have a supportive sober forest fam when you arrive.
-So far, over 30 members are registered for each weekend!

 THE JELLYFISH – String Cheese Fans Who Enjoy Incidents Sober